NadimGhaznavi/Db4E/pages/Git-Branching-Strategy.md

 git push origin release/v1.3.0
 ```

-Update the `pyproject.toml` and increase the version to 1.3.0.
+* Update the `pyproject.toml` and increase the version to 1.3.0.
+* Update the CHANGELOG.md to reflect the new release

 ```
-git add pyproject.toml
+git add pyproject.toml CHANGELOG.md
 git commit -m "Bump version to v1.3.0" git push origin release/v1.3.0
 ```